 In the late 1950’s, seeking to invigorate the American documentary format, Robert Drew, assembled an amazing team—including such eventual nonfiction luminaries as Richard Leacock, D. A. Pennebaker, and Albert Maysles—that would transform documentary cinema.
 In 1960, the group was granted direct access to John F. Kennedy, filming him on the campaign trail and eventually in the Oval Office.
 This resulted in three films of remarkable, behind-closed-doors intimacy—Primary, Adventures on the New Frontier, and Crisis—and, following the president’s assassination, the poetic short Faces of November.

 PRIMARY(1960, 52 min.) follows the Wisconsin primary election between John Kennedy and Hubert Humphrey for the Democratic nomination for President.

 ADVENTURES ON THE NEW FRONTIER (1961, 52 min.) follows the newly-elected President in the White House as he conducts his daily business.

 CRISIS (1963, 53 min.) features both Kennedy brothers trying to maneuver around the University of Alabama integration crisis, with Governor George Wallace blocking the doors.

 FACES OF NOVEMBER (1963, 12 min.) is a simple, wordless portrait of a traumatized nation.

 We can save money (and paper) by offering our flyers in pdf format to those on our mailing list.
 If you are interested in receiving future mailings in electronic form, please send us your name, address, and email to email@example.com.

-STAFF: Eleanor Nichols, Director; Aidan Humrich, and Ruth King.
+STAFF: Eleanor Nichols, Director; Aidan Humrich, Ruth King and Lillian Lee.

 Supported in part by Instructionally Related Activity Funds